 WGT EBM Warmup XI

-Big EBM warmup party at Felsenkeller, with live acts such as The Invincible Spirit and several DJs on four floors.
+Big EBM warmup party at Felsenkeller, with live acts and several DJs on four floors.

 Medieval market and tournament at Castle Trebsen